 As Apeejay Bangla Sahityo Utsob enters its fourth year, the festival aims to grow even bigger and has made its audience an integral part of the curating process.
 The curation of the festival which bring together traditional and modern ideas together have been immensely supported by Rabindra Bharati Museum Campus, Jorasankho who have extended their support by becoming venue partners for the festival.
 Both ABSU and RBU have come together to uphold the rich culture, heritage and tradition of Bengal and present them in different and innovative ways for the young and the old. .
 The Youtube live feed will take the festival all over the world into the screens of all Bangla enthusiasts who would like to listen to their favourite authors speak at a session.

-Eminent authors Shirshendu Mukherjee, Nabaneeta Dev Sen, Samaresh Majumdar, Sankha Ghosh, Imdadul Haq Milon, Bani Basu, Pracheta Gupta, Ranjan Bandyopadhyay, Prafulla Ray, Sanjib Chatterjee, Srijato and Subodh Sarkar amongst others, renowned film directors like Goutam Ghose, Suman Mukhopadhyay, Aniruddha Roy Chowdhury, Mainak Bhaumik and popular Bengali musicians Nachiketa, Surojit Chatterjee and Kalika Prasad have graced the festival.
+Over the years, the festival has been graced by eminent authors, renowned film directors, poets and musicians covering all the facets of Bangla literature.
+Eminent authors Shirshendu Mukherjee, Nabaneeta Dev Sen, Samaresh Majumdar, Sankha Ghosh, Imdadul Haq Milon, Bani Basu, Pracheta Gupta, Ranjan Bandyopadhyay, Prafulla Ray, Sanjib Chatterjee, Srijato and Subodh Sarkar amongst others, renowned film directors like Goutam Ghose, Suman Mukhopadhyay, Aniruddha Roy Chowdhury, Mainak Bhaumik and popular Bengali musicians Nachiketa and Surojit Chatterjee have graced the festival.
 Honourable Deputy High Commissioner of Bangladesh in Kolkata Janab Zokey Ahad as well as veteran actor Barun Chanda have also been a part of the festival last year.